Action for Rescuing Indonesia Coalition: Controversies

-KAMI continuously spreading pessimism and exercising populist narrative campaign against the ruling government, a strategy similarly used by Prabowo Subianto during his election campaign.
-The strategy now already abandoned even by Prabowo, but KAMI still used it.
-The use of negativity campaign even used to the extent spreading negativity and skepticism against policies taken by the government in combating COVID-19 pandemic in Indonesia.
-As the result, KAMI rejected in many places in Indonesia due to inciting distrust against the government and disturbing local and regional stability and order.
+KAMI has been criticized for continuously spreading distrust and skepticism against the ruling government and its policies taken to combat COVID-19 pandemic in Indonesia.

-The group was accused to piggybacking Indonesia omnibus law protests by an unknown pro-government group installed anti-KAMI banner in Jakarta on 12 October 2020.
-The group still unidentified until this day.
-On 13 October 2020, KAMI central committee members Syahnanda Nainggolan, Anton Permana, and Jumhur Hidayat captured by Police after getting caught spreading hoax materials related to Omnibus Law on Job Creation to fuel the protest.
+The group was accused of piggybacking Indonesia omnibus law protests by an unknown pro-government group in an anti-KAMI banner they installed in Jakarta on 12 October 2020.
+On 13 October 2020, three KAMI central committee members were arrested by Police under suspicious of spreading misinformation.

-KAMI advocated (or pushed) People's Consultative Assembly to hold special session to fire Joko Widodo from presidency without logical reason or reasons outlined by the constitution, only based on his "un-successful-ness" in running the country and his program.
-As the result, members of People's Consultative Assembly and political experts denounced KAMI and accused KAMI to attempt inciting de-legitimation, sedition, disintegration, and distrust.
+KAMI attempted to push the People's Consultative Assembly into holding a special session to fire Joko Widodo from the presidency.
+As the result, members of People's Consultative Assembly and political experts criticized KAMI.

-KAMI was supported Islamic Defenders Front (Indonesian: Front Pembela Islam, FPI) and their Islamism ideologies, despite having non-Muslims in KAMI rank and FPI notorious hatred against non-Muslims.
-On 5 December 2020, the group supported Revolusi Akhlak (Indonesian: Moral Revolution) program of FPI in attempt to topple down current ruling government deemed "immoral" and worth to be topple down to "save Indonesia".
-The expression of support was announced by KAMI before FPI finally dissolved 30 December 2020.
+KAMI supported the Islamic Defenders Front (FPI) and their Revolusi Akhlak (Indonesian: Moral Revolution) program of FPI in attempt to topple down current ruling government deemed "immoral" and worth to be topple down to "save Indonesia".
+The expression of support was announced by KAMI before the FPI was forcefully disbanded on 30 December 2020.

-KAMI also launched slanderous allegation to the Indonesian National Armed Forces.
-They claimed that communism is already returned in Indonesia and "communist agents" now sitting in the armed forces erasing legacies and memorials of Soeharto and cleansing of Indonesian communists in 1965-1966, claiming that "communists" attempted to revise the history.
-As the proof, Gatot Nurmantyo, member of KAMI central committee, claimed that Soeharto, and other generals memorial statues are demolished from Kostrad HQ.
-In fact, the statues was retracted by the sculptor, Lieutenant General A.Y.
-Nasution due to personal religious reason on 30 August 2021.
-Another fact, in many areas in Indonesia, Soeharto statues actually still intact.
+KAMI also alleged that communists had infiltrated the Indonesian National Armed Forces, and are attempting to rewrite a false version of history erasing legacies of Suharto and memorials to the victims of the 30 September Movement.
+Gatot Nurmantyo, member of KAMI central committee, cites the demolition of the statues of Suharto and other generals on the Kostrad headquarters.
+In fact, the statues were removed by the sculptor due to personal religious reason.
 As the result of the slanderous allegation launching, People's Representative Council requested Gatot to take responsibility of his statements and asked him to present his proofs of communists return in Indonesia.
 Academicians and historians also urged Gatot to deliver his proofs to Indonesian National Armed Forces, National Police, Ministry of Defense, and Coordinating Ministry for Political, Legal, and Security Affairs for clarification, given Gatot is a former Commander of the Indonesian National Armed Forces which made him an honorable person.